open5e/open5e/source/monsters/tome-of-beasts/H/sand-hag.rst

 **Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target.
 *Hit:* 8 (1d8 + 4) slashing damage.
-If the target is a creature, it must make a successful DC 12 Constitution saving throw or gain one level of exhaustion.
+If the target is a creature, it must make a successful DC 12 Constitution saving throw or gain one level of :ref:`srd:exhaustion`.

 **Scouring Sirocco (Recharge 5-6).** The sand hag generates a blast of hot wind in a 30-foot line or a 15-foot cone.
-Creatures inside it take 14 (4d6) slashing damage plus 7 (2d6) fire damage and are blinded for 1 minute; a successful DC 14 Constitution saving throw halves the damage and negates the blindness.
+Creatures inside it take 14 (4d6) slashing damage plus 7 (2d6) fire damage and are :ref:`srd:blinded` for 1 minute; a successful DC 14 Constitution saving throw halves the damage and negates the blindness.
 A blinded creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a